 The Best Pokémon Movies, Ranked

 I’ve recently revisited the Pokemon films and was surprised at how good they are!
-Apart from capturing some serious nostalgia, they have great stories with positive messages about and friendship and never giving up.
+Apart from capturing some serious nostalgia, they have great stories with positive messages about friendship and never giving up.

 After watching movie after movie, I’ve compiled this list on which ones are best, ranked.